Add images for the product gallery inside the div with red border. Remove the height and width when inserting the images

 Coenzyme Q10 as ubiquinol - 100 mg capsules

-- Contains the reduced form of Q10 known by the name of ubiquinol
+- Contains the reduced form of Q10 also referred to as ubiquinol

 - Documented bioavailability and quality

-- Developed by a special production method and encapsulated in propietary softgels that protect ubiquinol from light and oxidation
+- The combination of a special manufacturing method and encapsulation in propietary softgel capsules protect the ubiquinol from light and oxidation

-- Manufactured under pharmaceutical standards and inspected by "the Danish Food and Drug Administration"
+- Manufactured under pharmaceutical standards and inspected by the Danish Medicines Agency (the Danish equivalent of the Food and Drug Administration)